kyma-project/kyma/docs/getting-started/05-add-redis-service.md

 2. Navigate to the **Configuration** section in the left navigation panel, go to the **Addons** view, and select **Add New Configuration**.

-3. Enter `https://github.com/kyma-project/addons/releases/download/0.11.0/index-testing.yaml` in the **Urls** field.
+3. Once the new box opens up, enter `https://github.com/kyma-project/addons/releases/download/0.11.0/index-testing.yaml` in the **Urls** field.
 The Addon name is automatically generated.

 4. Select **Add** to confirm changes.